guilhermesilvame/security/README.md

 # Security

-This is a collection of scripts to test your website against vulnerabilities.
+Collection of scripts to test your website against vulnerabilities.

 # Installation